lpouillo/vm5k/docs/vm5k.rst

 vm5k: automatic virtual machines deployment
 *******************************************

-The vm5k script provides a tool to deploy a large number of virtual machines on the Grid'5000 platform.
+Vm5k is a tool to deploy a large number of virtual machines on the Grid'5000 platform.
 It provides several options to customize your environments and topology.